 - Possess necessary skills for business development and business management; and

 - Have the ability to use your business experience to build a business in Canada.

-If you find yourself falling within the requirements of business immigration and you are from the United States, United Kingdom, United Arab Emirates, Australia, India, or any other country in the world – you are likely to receive approval on your business immigration application.
+If you find yourself falling within the requirements of business immigration and you are from the United States, the United Kingdom, the United Arab Emirates, Australia, India, or any other country in the world – you are likely to receive approval for your business immigration application.
 In particular, if you are any of the below, you should consider Canada’s residence by investment programs: